 Figure 4.
 Diagram showing two types of stricturoplasty.
 The narrowed portion of the bowel is opened and reconnected without resection to preserve the bowel length.

+These are performed with the intent to preserve as much bowel length as possible to improve the patient's prospect for more normal digestive function.
 Because there is no cure for Crohn’s disease and recurrence is common, your surgeon will want to preserve as much intestinal length as possible with each surgery.
 There is a high chance of recurrence depending on the severity of the disease.
-Recurrence rates can be around 25% and 35% at 5 and 10 years, respectively.

-Following removal of a portion of the bowel, it is not always possible or prudent to reconnect the remaining bowel into a continuous length, owing to remaining disease or shortening of the bowel.
+Following removal of a portion of the bowel, it is not always possible or prudent to reconnect the remaining bowel into a continuous length.
 When this is the case, a patient may need an ostomy to pass stool.
 An ostomy is a surgically created opening between the small or large intestine and the surface of the abdominal wall.
-A circular incision is made in the abdominal wall and a piece of intestine is brought out through the incision to lie partially outside the abdominal wall.
 The part of the bowel that is seen on the abdomen surface is called a stoma.
-The end of small bowel or the end of the large bowel that is sewn to the abdominal wall is also known as an ostomy.
 Ostomies may be intended to be permanent or temporary, depending on the particular circumstances.

 Anorectal surgery is also performed to correct a fistula (an abnormal passageway between the bowel and nearby organs or between the bowel and skin).
 In the setting of one or more significant anal fistulas, patients are occasionally recommended to undergo ostomy creation to divert the stool away from the anal fistulas until medical management can become effective and the wounds have completely healed.
 The ostomy can often be reversed once the wounds have healed, but this will depend upon the patient's overall general health and the progress of their Crohn's disease.